Interview

 When he got to LA he was teaching at the Actors Studio with Anna Strasberg.

-Worked as Humphrey Bogart's acting coach on the set of THE HARDER THEY FALL 1955.
+FALL 1955.
 It was Bogart's final film.
 My dad wrote, Bogie: The Final Chapter. it's an e-book on Kindle.

 When he started coming to Toronto there was nothing here as far as Acting teachers are concerned.